 One bite and I was obsessed and had to make!

 In researching how to make pickled tomatoes, I was inspired by this recipe for Russian Grandma’s Pickled Tomatoes at Happy Kitchen Rocks.
 Pickling ripe tomatoes is somewhat of an old-world thing to do which fascinated me even more.

 What are pickled tomatoes like?

-I canned these in a water bath so these pickled tomatoes are soft like a cooked tomato, but they’re infused with a salty, vinegary brine and the flavors of dill, onion, garlic and the kick of cayenne pepper.
+I canned these in a water bath so these pickled tomatoes are on the softer side like a cooked tomato, but they’re infused with a salty, vinegary brine and the flavors of dill, onion, garlic and the kick of cayenne pepper.

 You can also do them without the hot water bath to store in your refrigerator so that will keep the texture more on the firm side.
 However, you’ll need to enjoy them within a month or two.

 How to Make Pickled Cherry Tomatoes:

 - Start with approximately 8 pints of large, ripe but FIRM grape tomatoes.
 Do not use overly ripe tomatoes!
 You can also use mini plum tomatoes or regular plum tomatoes.
 (Use wide-mouth quart jars if using regular plum tomatoes.)